alanarnholt/PASWR2/README.md

 * On the Mac, make sure you have xcode installed.
 * On Linux, make sure you have the R-dev packages installed.

+You must be running `R` 3.0.2 or greater.
+Upgrade now if you are using an older version.
 You can check everything is installed correctly with the `has_devel()` function from the **devtools** package.
 You will also need to make sure you have the **repmis** and **roxygen2** packages installed.
 Type the following at the `R` prompt:

 ```s